Untitled Film Still 21: Evaluation

 Nicholas Mirzoeff used this image in a chapter of his work "How to See the World", explicitly discussing the way of self-expression from self-portrait to selfie.
 For Mirzoeff, the woman in the photo stares in an invisible direction, and the feeling of opening her lips creates a "sense of threat and anxiety".
 He pointed out that in the classic Hollywood screen setting, "victims are always isolated like this before they suffer violence."
-However, Sherman's expression can also show that nothing is more vital than mild uncertainty.
-So anxious, but "threatening" feels like too much projection.